Anniyan: Plot

-While purchasing a plot of land for her dowry, Nandini decides to undervalue the property to evade stamp duty.
-Ambi, who accompanies her to the government office, refuses to help her on learning of her intention to skirt the law.
-Later, when Nandini and Remo are on a date, Remo transforms into Anniyan and attempts to punish her for her corrupt act.
-As he is about to kill her, Nandini calls out for Ambi.
-Anniyan then reverts to Ambi, who collapses and loses consciousness.
-Nandini takes Ambi to NIMHANS where he is diagnosed with MPD.
-Through RMT, Vijaykumar, the chief psychiatrist of NIMHANS, uncovers Ambi's past.
-It is revealed that when Ambi was ten years old, he witnessed the accidental death of his younger sister Vidya due to civic apathy.

-The incident left a deep emotional scar, which is the reason for his lofty ideals.
-It is also discovered that while Anniyan and Remo are aware of Ambi as a separate person, Ambi is oblivious to their existence within him.
-Vijaykumar declares that Remo will cease to exist if Nandini reciprocates Ambi's feelings, but Anniyan will cease to exist only when the society reforms.
+While purchasing a plot of land for her dowry, Nandini undervalues the property to evade stamp duty.
+Ambi, who accompanies her to the government office, refuses to help her.
+Later, when Nandini and Remo are on a date, Remo transforms into Anniyan and attempts to punish her for corruption.
+As Anniyan is about to kill her, Nandini calls out for Ambi and Anniyan reverts to Ambi, who collapses and loses consciousness.
+Nandini takes Ambi to NIMHANS, where he is diagnosed with multiple personality disorder.
+Through recovered-memory therapy, Vijaykumar, the chief psychiatrist, uncovers Ambi's past.
+When Ambi was ten years old, he witnessed the accidental death of his younger sister Vidya due to civic apathy.
+The incident left a deep emotional scar, which was the reason for his lofty ideals.
+Vijaykumar realises that although Anniyan and Remo know about Ambi, albeit as a separate person, Ambi is oblivious to their existence within him.
+Vijaykumar declares that Remo will cease to exist if Nandini reciprocates Ambi's feelings, but Anniyan will cease to exist only when society reforms.
 Nandini accepts Ambi's love and Remo disappears.

 Meanwhile, DCP Prabhakar and Chari investigate the murders committed by Anniyan.
-In disguises, they discover clues left behind by Anniyan, which are the names of the punishments he meted out to his victims.
-Prabhakar is personally determined to punish Anniyan, as one of his victims, Chockalingam, an errant catering contractor with the Indian Railways, was his elder brother.
-In a dramatic publicity stunt, Anniyan admits to the murders he committed when he appears amidst the public and the press at the Nehru Stadium.
-He explains the rationale behind them and says that only when every Indian is responsible and sincere will the country prosper on par with developed nations.
+In disguises, they discover clues left behind by Anniyan, which are the names of the punishments meted out to victims.
+Prabhakar is personally determined to punish Anniyan as one of Anniyan's victims, Chockalingam, an errant catering contractor with the Indian Railways, was his elder brother.
+In a dramatic publicity stunt, Anniyan admits to the murders when he appears amidst the public and the press.
+Anniyan explains the rationale behind the murders and adds that only when every Indian is responsible and sincere can the country prosper on par with developed nations.
 His methods draw both praise and criticism.
 Prabhakar tries to catch Anniyan, but he escapes.